-The Web Testing plugin and the Cross-Platform Web Testing plugin must be enabled in TestComplete (it is installed and enabled by default).
+The Web Testing plugin and the Cross-Platform Web Testing plugin must be enabled in TestComplete (they are installed and enabled by default).

 Note: If you do not have an account, you can sign up for a free trial directly from TestComplete — TestComplete will suggest that you do this automatically if it does not find appropriate account data when you add the operation to your test.

 The CrossBrowserTesting web site must be accessible from the computer where TestComplete is installed.